Zabolekar/jezik/README.md

 However, the output may be incorrect depending on your console font.
 We've found Noto Mono and Fira Code to work well.

+### Experimental GUI

+A very incomplete GUI exists and can be started with `python -m jezik.gui` from outside the `jezik` directory.

 ## Testing it locally

 If the following commands give you errors, don't commit: